 Margaret Truman, daughter Harry Truman, the 33rd President of the U.S., was a writer known for her mystery novels.
 Born in Independence, Margaret was also a trained classical singer, actress and journalist.
 She is buried at the Truman Library.

 Entrepreneur Jenny Doan has become a You Tube superstar, sharing her quilting expertise in a series of tutorials.
 In 2008, she and her family opened the Missouri Star Quilt Co. in Hamilton, transforming the town into the “Disneyland of Quilting.”

 Best-selling author Gillian Flynn was born in Kansas City.
-Her three novels Sharp Objects, Dark Places and Gone Girl have all been adapted for film or television, with Gone Girl being shot partly in Cape Girardeau.
+Three of her novels Sharp Objects, Dark Places and Gone Girl have been adapted for film or television, with Gone Girl being shot partly in Cape Girardeau.

 Dr. Linda Godwin, a Cape Girardeau native, completed four Space Shuttle missions as flight controller and payloads officer and logged more than 38 days in space including two spacewalks.